MEDINDIA

 Do you wait until you feel thirsty before drinking water?
 Thirst indicates some degree of dehydration.
 This calculator helps you determine the approximate daily water intake needed to avoid dehydration.

-Water is essential for life and the most vital nutrient and Its absence can usually be lethal within just a few days.
-It is important for both our physical and mental function Water is essential for all our metabolic functions including temperature regulation, nerve conduction, and many chemical reactions.
+The water we drink today has been recycled for billions of years, long before life emerged on Earth.
+It remains the most vital nutrient on our planet.
+Its absence can usually be lethal within just a few days.
+Water is essential for life and is important for both our physical and mental function.
+It is responsible for all our metabolic functions including temperature regulation, nerve conduction, and many chemical reactions.
 We maintain our normal state of hydration or euhydration by control of both water intake and loss.

-Strangely the question of optimal intake of water remains elusive and unresolved but an approximate range and avoiding thirst a good indicators to avoid dehydration(1 Trusted Source
+Strangely the question of optimal intake of water remains elusive and unresolved but an approximate range and avoiding thirst a good indicators to avoid dehydration(1).

 Calculate Daily Water Requirement